...

 You are not just your mind.
 Your therapy should address more than your mind too.

-In a typical session of somatic therapy in Vancouver, you can expect a combination of verbal dialogue and body-focused exercises.
+In a typical session of somatic therapy in Vancouver and Port Moody, you can expect a combination of verbal dialogue and body-focused exercises.

 Your therapist may guide you through mindfulness practices to increase awareness of physical sensations.
 They might also incorporate movement exercises or ask you to pay attention to your posture and breathing.